Civil Dialogue™ “Hot Topics, Cool Heads”

 Civil Dialogue was also invited to host dialogues at Northern Arizona University, Arizona State University West, The Cronkite School, and the National Mennonite Convention in Phoenix.

 Monthly performances throughout the year

 The Encyclopedia Show is a multi-genre, age-integrated presentation of creative performances on a central theme taken from an ACTUAL encyclopedia.
 It is probably best to think of it as part open mic, part variety show!
 Each performer is assigned a specific subset of the central theme on which to write and perform.
-Thus, The Encyclopedia Show is a live variety extravaganza that commissions local and touring artists from many artistic disciplines to focus their individual talents toward the noble endeavor of delivering you knowledge in a fun and creative format.
-Learn more about this world-wide event at encyclopediashowaz.com
+Thus, The Encyclopedia Show is a live variety extravaganza that commissions local and touring artists from many artistic disciplines to focus their individual talents toward the noble endeavor of delivering your knowledge in a fun and creative format.
+Learn more about this worldwide event at encyclopediashowaz.com

 Performing at the Intersections of Race, Gender and Queer Politics

 HDSHC and Comparative Border Studies joined Civil Dialogue to sponsor this special event.
 The evening included performances by Dwayne Holmes (The Funeral of Us), Tania Katan (Putting the Queer in Pioneer), and Kimberlee Pérez (south of living: finding queer belonging in dangerous times (or, we found love in a hopeless place).
 Performances were followed by a round of Civil Dialogue to allow the audience to discuss the content of these performances.
 Special guest David Román responded to the event.
-Román is Professor of English and American Studies at the University of Southern California and his research interests include performance studies, race, sexuality and queer studies.
+Román is a Professor of English and American Studies at the University of Southern California and his research interests include performance studies, race, sexuality and queer studies.